 The goal of root canal therapy is to remove all traces of infection from the tooth and replace it with filling material (typically gutta-percha).
 This prevents future problems and helps you avoid more invasive procedures like extraction and tooth replacement.
 We strive to preserve your natural teeth whenever possible.

-To perform this procedure, your dentist will clean out all infected tissue within the root canal system using ultrasonic instruments or hand files and irrigate with an antibacterial solution.
+To perform this procedure, Dr. Hurley will clean out all infected tissue within the root canal system using ultrasonic instruments or hand files and irrigate with an antibacterial solution.
 After the infection has been removed, you will usually receive a dental crown to protect the tooth from further decay or damage.

 Dentures are removable appliances that replace missing teeth and gum tissue.
 A partial denture is made when only some of the natural teeth have been lost, while a full denture can be used to replace all the natural teeth.
 Dentures may be made from plastic or metal materials and stay in place by suctioning onto the roof of your mouth with an adhesive material or metal framework that clips onto your remaining healthy teeth.
 Dentures offer a convenient affordable solution for restoring your smile and self-confidence.
 To find out if a partial or full denture may be right for you, schedule a consultation today!